infumap/infumap/docs/deployment/secure.md

   - Select a server type and plan.
 Infumap will work (and scale) adequately on the lowest tier plans.
 However usability improves significantly with more resources.
 I found that Shared CPU / High frequency / 2 VCPU / 4Gb works very well ($24/mo), and I recommend this for optimal experience.
   - Select a location close to you. https://wondernetwork.com/pings is a good resource for checking ping times.
   - Select "Debian 12", or for the extra paranoid "Upload ISO".
-    - Two reasons you may want to use the Debian installation ISO directly from the Debain website rather than an image supplied by Vultr:
+    - Two reasons you may want to use the Debian installation ISO directly from the Debian website rather than an image supplied by Vultr:
       - You can be more sure it is more trustworthy.
       - There won't be any unexpected non-standard configuration.
     - Paste in the URL to the latest debian net install ISO.
 You can find a link to that on this page: https://www.debian.org/distrib/netinst .
 At the time of writing, this was: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.1.0-amd64-netinst.iso